Duke Supplemental Essays 2026-27 – Prompts and Advice

 In addition to the pure research element, a lot of the time and skill required to create a stellar Duke essay will involve explaining why Duke’s opportunities are a great fit for your distinct values, talents, aims, proficiencies, and future goals.

 Duke also gives you the opportunity to respond to an optional supplemental essay prompt.
 While this essay is technically optional, we advise every single applicant to Duke to opt in.
-(Prompt #1 is often an ideal and natural choice.)
 Remember, Duke is one of those rare schools that rejects students with near-perfect (or even perfect) academic credentials.
 It is essential that you take every opportunity to showcase the characteristics and skills that make you one-of-a-kind.

 Take note of the wide-open nature of this prompt.
 You are essentially invited to talk about any of the following topics:

-Although this prompt’s open floor plan may feel daunting, a good tactic is to first consider what has already been communicated within your Common App personal statement, activities list, and “Why Duke” essay.
-What important aspects of yourself have not been shared (or sufficiently discussed)?
-The admissions officer reading your essay is hoping to connect with you through your written words, so—within your essay’s reflection—be open, humble, thoughtful, inquisitive, emotionally honest, mature, and/or insightful about what you learned and how you grew.
+Although this prompt’s open floor plan may feel daunting, a good tactic is to first consider what has already been communicated within your Common App personal statement, activities list, “Why Duke” essay, and now your required community essay.
+What important aspects of yourself have not been shared or sufficiently discussed?
+The admissions officer reading your essay is hoping to connect with you through your written words, so within your essay’s reflection, be open, humble, thoughtful, inquisitive, emotionally honest, mature, and insightful about what you learned and how you grew.
 No matter what type of story you tell, the goal is to have the reader come away saying, “I can definitely see this applicant as a contributing member of our talented and engaged student community.”

 The U.S. presently finds itself in an extreme state of polarization.
 There seems to be little agreement even as to what constitutes “truth” or “facts.”
 Within this divided world, it can be hard for individuals with competing viewpoints to engage in civil and productive dialogue.

 Here, Duke is giving you the chance to show that you are an open-minded, intellectually curious, truth-seeking young person.
-Illustrate how you are willing to engage in conversations/debates with people who hold opposing positions on topics of great importance to you.
+Illustrate how you are willing to engage in conversations and debates with people who hold opposing positions on topics of great importance to you.
 What did you learn from this interaction?

 One key thing to remember when addressing this prompt is that you don’t have to be the hero of the anecdote.
-In fact, you may be one who learned to expand their thinking.
+In fact, you may be the one who learned to expand their thinking.
+Note also the phrase “someone you care about.”
+Duke is not asking about an argument with a stranger online.
+The relationship is part of the point, because disagreeing well with someone whose good opinion you want is genuinely harder.

 How important are the Duke supplemental essays?